mkejeiri/Events-sourcing/README.md

 - durability : messages may be kept in memory, written to disk, or even committed to a database if the need for reliability indicates a more resource-intensive solution.

-- Security policies: we define which application should have access to thesemessages.
+- Security policies: we define which application should have access to the same messages.

 - Message purging policies where queues or messages may have a time-to-live, which defines when they will be automatically deleted.